Most Gun-Friendly States in 2024

 Alabama honors 48 states’ permits, while residents can lawfully conceal and carry firearms to 32 other states with an Alabama CCW.
 Firearm purchases in Alabama are subject to the state’s standard sales tax, but firearm registration isn’t required.
 The state also protects[51] those lawfully protecting life or property from prosecution with stand-your-ground, castle doctrine, and no duty to retreat.

-#14 Alaska
+#13 Alaska

-There are no firearm registration, CCW requirements, and no additional background checks (aside from form 4473 to comply with federal laws) to purchase a firearm in Alaska.
+There are no firearm registration, CCW requirements, or additional background checks (aside from form 4473 to comply with federal laws) to purchase a firearm in Alaska.
 However, those who’ve been convicted of a crime carrying a penalty of at least one year in prison, and those with pending domestic violence litigation (including orders of protection), and unable to carry or purchase a firearm in the Last Frontier.

 So what happens if you ever need to use your firearm in Alaska?
-Well, the state has both Stand Your Ground laws, and there’s no duty to leave the area (unless you’re the aggressor, then it’s a good idea to politely excuse[56] yourself from a threatening situation).
+Well, the state has both Stand Your Ground laws and there’s no duty to leave the area (unless you’re the aggressor, then it’s a good idea to politely excuse[59] yourself from a threatening situation).

 With Governor Mike Dunleavy at the helm, it looks like Alaska will remain one of the best states for gun ownership.
 He supports campus carry[60] and has made many statements that he is a 2nd Amendment proponent.